 The Evaluation Process

 After admission, the rehabilitation team will meet with the resident to evaluate their condition and level of function.
+Depending on your physician’s orders, you may be evaluated by Physical Therapy, Occupational Therapy and Speech Therapy.
 The team will assess the resident's needs, plan treatment and establish an estimated time frame to meet their goals.

 What You Will Need to Bring